 We spoke to Yaytrade CEO David Knape and Head of Product & Marketing Jon Berglund to find out how they got their funding, the challenges of organizing a business-to-consumer platform, and how to manage the team the right way.

-This is a transcript of an interview recorded at Web Summit in November 2018 in Lisbon.
+This is a transcript of an interview recorded at Web Summit, an annual tech event held in Lisbon, in November 2019.
 You can read the interview below, watch it, or listen.

 Hi guys!
 Can you tell us a few words about your company and what you do?

 David Knape: Yaytrade is a marketplace where you can buy, sell, swap and rent out products and services, and pay with anything that has value, meaning you can pay with cash, you can pay with a product, or you can pay with a service.